szweibel/workshops/catch-our-dhrift.md

 # Learning with DHRIFT

 DHRIFT is designed to be an interactive and engaging platform for learning digital humanities concepts.
+Something that our team has learned over the years while writing, leading, and revising DH skill workshops is that interactivity and opportunities to learn by doing are key in creating lasting memories and sustainable learning.
+At the same time, learning requires taking risks and making mistakes.
+Not everyone is comfortable with making mistakes right away.
+In fact, there are social pressures that some learners feel that others don't that contribute demonstratively to learning outcomes.

+Enter DHRIFT!
+Through interactive and web-based features like using a code editor in the browser, users can get started with hands-on activities *without* the pressure that making mistakes can create.

-Let's explore some of the features and affordances of the DHRIFT platform, including interactive quizzes, challenges, and code editors.
-We'll also discuss how DHRIFT workshops are structured and how you can navigate and interact with them.
+In this section, we'll explore how learners can make use of DHRIFT's features -- including interactive quizzes, challenges, and code editors -- to lower the stakes of learning and making mistakes and increasing the opportunities for interactivity and dialogue.
+We'll also discuss how DHRIFT workshops are structured and how you can navigate and interact with them to improve the learning experience.

-It should be noted that DHRIFT can be used in a variety of settings, including remote, in-person, and self-instructional modalities.
-The platform is designed to be accessible to learners of all backgrounds and skill levels, from beginners to more advanced users.
-Whether you're new to digital humanities or an experienced practitioner, DHRIFT has something to offer you.

 Let's dive into the platform and see what it has to offer!

-# Using the DHRIFT Platform
+# DHRIFT's Learning Features

-If you have made it this far, you have already become familiarized with the standard DHRIFT workshop format.
+By making it this far, you are already learning about some of the features built into DHRIFT to promote learning, such as the way each workshop is organized.

-Each workshop has a front page that provides the workshop’s description, learning objectives, estimated time, authors, workshop facilitators, ethical considerations, and more.
-To begin a workshop, simply click the Start Workshop button under the main description or below the workshop's additional details.
+To get the most out of a workshop, it helps not to skip ahead to the first code block that you see.
+Workshops are thoughtfully designed with a front page that provides the workshop’s description, learning objectives, estimated time, authors, workshop facilitators, ethical considerations, related readings and projects, as well as resources to consider or to keep on hand.

+For example, this workshop includes having the [app.dhrift.org](https://app.dhrift.org) and our [informational site](https://dhrift.org) links on hand.
+We also talk through some of the decisions we have made in creating the workshop that may have ethical implications, such as our use of [cookies](https://en.wikipedia.org/wiki/HTTP_cookie) (NOTE: Yes, many cookies were consumed in the creation of DHRIFT, but in this case, we mean small files or bits of data stored in your web browser that make your use of DHRIFT a bit less complicated).

+We have included this material based on hundreds of hours of teaching workshops and learning that connecting digital skills to theoretical and practical applications is a key aspect of learning.
+When you understand better how concepts from using the command line (like what a file path is) becomes a building block to managing a web site and interacting with a remote server or installing software on your machine, the concept's applicability positively impacts the likelihood that you will be motivated to focus on and to learn the concept.

+# Start a Workshop

+Once you've read the lesson frontmatter, you're ready to begin.
+Simply click the Start Workshop button under the main description or below the workshop's additional details.

 ![DHRIFT Workshop Front Page](/images/catch-our-dhrift/ws-frontpage.png)